 This is Roy who did not have the best start in life.
-When he was 10 years old he contract Polio followed by TB.
+When he was 10 years old he contracted Polio followed by TB.
 Finally deemed fit for school at age 17 he was tutored in maths and English until a relapse required the removal of part of a lung.
 Recovery involved six months in bed and a year of calm convalescence.
-Considered as medically disabled his only option was to attend QEF’s Training College where he took engineering.
+Considered as medically disabled, his only option was to attend QEF’s Training College where he took engineering.
 He was a neat and accurate worker and seen a good example for others.
 The tutoring and work placement at QEF set him on an unexpected career path.

-At the age of 20 he became a draftsman tracer with Bunzi Pulp and Paper Group.
+At the age of 20 he became a draftsman tracer with Bunzi Pulp and The Paper Group.
 In just two years in this position he progressed to full engineering draftsman.
 Roy then enjoyed 37 years in work with a company that allowed him to be flexible and have the freedom to try new things.

 In his early 70s Roy required major heart surgery and considered it time to get his affairs in order.
 He contacted QEF and asked us to use the money left in his Will to QEF to establish a facility in his family's name.
 We are happy to accomodate his wishes and are grateful for his support.

 “QEF were the start of a full and successful life for me, they will be a major beneficiary when I pop my clogs”.